CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 ## How do I join an in-game lobby?
 1. Connect to the multiworld using the Criminal Dawn client in the Archipelago launcher.
 2. Launch PAYDAY 2 (if you haven't already) and click "Create Lobby".
-3. You can now connect to any other lobby in the multiworld!
+3. You can now connect to any other lobby in the same multiworld!

 ## I'm trying to connect to a multiworld, but it disconnects instantly.
 Check the client!
 If it's failing and popping an error box, something is going horribly wrong -